ENGAGE Fellowship Programme

 The CEPS Engage Fellowship Programme

 CEPS launched the ENGAGE Fellowship Programme with the support of the Open Society Initiative for Europe (OSIFE).
 This tailor-made Programme connects academic, civil society and think tank actors from Central and Eastern European and Western Balkans countries with EU-level policy debates.
 It consists of a one-year programme providing a set of trainings, study visits, public events and a policy brief writing exercise.
-It will culminate in the active participation of the selected fellows in the 2018 CEPS Ideas Lab.
+It culminated in the active participation of the selected fellows in the 2018 CEPS Ideas Lab.

 The CEPS ENGAGE Fellowship takes a Rule of Law approach to the policy domains of Rights, Security and Economics.